1929 Recordings of

 In January, April and May of 1929, Stokowski successfully recorded three more of his transcriptions of Bach works.
 A fourth Bach recording attempt in 2 May 1929, Aus der Tiefe rufe ich was not successful.
 Recall that in 1927, Stokowski had recorded his transcription of the Bach Toccata and Fugue in d , the Prelude no 8 in e flat from the Well Tempered Clavier, and the Bach Chorale Prelude Ich ruf' zu Dir, Herr Jesu Christ.
 Now in 1929 he was to record the Passacaglia and Fugue in c minor, Sinfonia from the Christmas Oratorio, and the Chorale Prelude Wir glauben all an einen Gott and the Well-Tempered Clavier Book 1 - Prelude 24 in b minor, BWV 869.

 The first of these Bach recordings was of Stokowski's arrangement of the Passacaglia and Fugue in c minor BWV 582.
 This stokowski.org website refers to Stokowski's scores as "transcriptions" since they are more extensive adaptations of the original than simply an orchestration of the composer's score.
 Maestro José Serebrier, who has conducted many Stokowski transcriptions for NAXOS and other labels has written a fascinatingly about Leopold Stokowski Transcriptions and Orchestrations with his comments .
-Of course, Maestro Serebrier's recordings are the best appreciation of these scores.
+Of course, Maestro Serebrier's recordings are the best current appreciations of these scores.